 A positive mindset is the most powerful weapon in your quest for success.
 The road to success is hard.
 It is full of obstacles and adversity.
 If you doubt yourself, you won’t be able to attain the success that you deserve.
 Mastering your mindset requires you to unleash your inner strength, avoid negative self-talk, and ask yourself the tough questions.

 "The hard choices—what we most fear to do, asking, saying—these are very often exactly what we most need to do."
 Tim Ferris

 My inner voice held me down for a long time.
 It convinced me that I was not smart enough, strong enough, or good enough to do what I was trying to do.
 I finally learned to silence my inner voice and go after my dreams.
 If you feel stuck and your inner voice is holding you down.
 Ignore that voice.

 Some people allow fears to keep them stuck in their situations.
 Fear can keep you stuck and control your mindset.
-Tim Ferris silence his fear by stating his fear out loud, "By becoming familiar with the worst-case scenario, you begin to melt the fear holding you back."
-He designed an exercise called 'fear-setting', Ferris learned when he faced his fear on paper, it was easier to defeat it in real life.
-He understood that fear was holding him down and preventing him from accomplishing his goals, What is holding you down?
+Tim Ferris silences his fear by stating his fear out loud, "By becoming familiar with the worst-case scenario, you begin to melt the fear holding you back."
+He designed an exercise called 'fear setting; Ferris learned that it was easier to defeat it in real life when he faced his fear on paper.
+He understood that fear was holding him down and preventing him from accomplishing his goals.
+What is holding you down?

 You do not need anyone's permission to be yourself and to share your gifts.
 Gary Vaynerchuk wants to write a new book about permitting yourself to do your thing.
 Gary believes that the only permission you need to be yourself is your permission.
 Permit yourself to be great.